SiimKirjanen/quicktasker/readme.txt

 Task management plugin to get tasks done with the help of assigned users.

+QuickTasker is a plugin that offers the following and more to manage your tasks.

+* Create boards with multiple stages and move tasks between stages to track progress.
+* Create QuickTasker users and assign tasks to them.
+* Each QuickTasker user has their own mobile-like page where they can manage assigned tasks.

 == Installation ==

 1. Install QuickTasker either via the WordPress.org plugin directory, or by uploading the files to your server.